HIXMAN/test-driven-development-example/README.md

 The code will be split in branches named as step-x (step-0, step-1, step-2,...) so when you finish a step you have to change to the next branch|step.
 I will add some explanation in this README so you have to read this readme before the code when you arrive to a new branch

+##WHAT ARE WE GOING TO CODE

+We are goind tou build a text parser whith this functionalities:

+    - Parse bold text.
+    - Parse an url.
+    - Parse an image.